En español| Who is eligible to get vaccinated?

 Should I still wear a mask after getting vaccinated?

 This guide, originally published Jan.
-15, was updated March 3 with new information about vaccination efforts in nursing homes and other long-term care facilities.
+15, was updated on Sept.
+24 with new information about booster shots.

 Also of Interest: